luebster/scss-loading-animations/README.md

 ## Defaults
 Default values for the loaders are in `_variables.scss`.
+If you want to change these values globally, simply define them before you import `loaders.scss`.

 ```scss
 $loader-color: #0052ec;